What employment sector do you work in?

 Please describe the work that you do.

-My job is divided into two key roles – 1. ecology and 2. marketing
+My job is divided into two key roles – ecology and marketing.

-1. In my ecology role I help clients to deliver their works with wildlife and the environment in mind.
+In my ecology role, I help clients to deliver their work with wildlife and the environment in mind.
 I undertake various habitat and protected species surveys, author reports, analyse data, monitor mitigation sites, translocate animals and supervise construction works.

-2. In my marketing role I manage Thomson’s social media platforms and create content for socials, website, newsletters and other marketing campaigns.
+In my marketing role, I manage Thomson’s social media platforms and create content for socials, website, newsletters and other marketing campaigns.

 What do you most like about your job?
 Any dislikes?